 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and will also determine the most medically appropriate setting for provision of care.
-Consult with your physician to determine what is appropriate for you. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET A REFERRAL FOR SOME SURGICAL PROCEDURES.
+Consult with your physician to determine what is appropriate for you. - The calendar year deductible for the Standard Option is \$200 per person (\$400 per family).
+The calendar year deductible for the Basic Option is \$500 per person (\$1,000 per family).
+The calendar year deductible applies to some benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - There is no deductible for the High Option. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET A REFERRAL FOR SOME SURGICAL PROCEDURES.
 Please refer to the referral information shown in Section 3 to be sure which services require a referral and identify which surgeries require a referral.